-- must have a residence document certifying their status as beneficiaries of the Withdrawal Agreement. - The application to obtain the new residence document must be submitted no later than three months after arrival in Luxembourg. - UK nationals who are employed or self-employed as cross-border workers in Luxembourg at the end of the transition period (31 December 2020) provided for in this Withdrawal Agreement, retain their right to work as cross-border workers after the end of the transition period. - In order to attest to this status, the UK nationals concerned may apply for a specific document to be issued after the end of the transition period. - This document, valid for ten years and renewable on request, will be issued only on request, from 1 January 2021.
+- The application to obtain the new residence document must be submitted no later than 3 months after arrival in Luxembourg. - UK nationals who are employed or self-employed as cross-border workers in Luxembourg at the end of the transition period (31 December 2020) provided for in this Withdrawal Agreement, retain their right to work as cross-border workers after the end of the transition period. - In order to attest to this status, the UK nationals concerned may apply for a specific document to be issued after the end of the transition period. - This document, valid for ten years and renewable on request, will be issued only on request, from 1 January 2021.
 It is not a compulsory document and is not a prerequisite for continuing to work in Luxembourg as a cross-border worker.